A condition most homeowners will do their best to avoid is cold air coming in through your fireplace.

 Now, all the sides will need to be properly insulated to prevent temperature loss.

 This is why it’s important to have a reputable chimney service perform all your installation needs.
-This is only one possible area to look out for as temperature drop may be from elsewhere.
+This is only one possible area to look out for as the temperature drop may be from elsewhere.

 Have a professional chimney technician check for possible areas of temperature drop around your fireplace.